As we are patiently waiting for the new Star Wars land in Disney's Hollywood Studios…

-In this post we are going to break down everything we know about Disney’s Star Wars Hotel including: its name (Star Wars: Galactic Starcruiser), Location, Pricing, Entertainment, Rooms, Reservations and Opening.
+In this post, we are going to break down everything we know about Disney’s Star Wars Hotel including its name (Star Wars: Galactic Starcruiser), Location, Pricing, Entertainment, Rooms, Reservations, and the Opening.

 While Disney hasn’t yet shared all the details, we’re continuously updating this post to bring you the latest news and updates on the Star Wars Hotel in Disney World.
 Sit back, relax and imagine what it will be like stepping on board the Star Wars: Galactic Starcruiser!

 Before we get started, here are our other most important posts on the Star Wars Hotel that will help you plan your trip: